The Difference Between A Hurricane, Typhoon, And Cyclone

 • the strength of the wind speeds

 The strength of the low-pressure system has a very significant impact on the height of the storm surge while still over the ocean.
 The lower the air pressure, the higher the sea level will rise.
-It is estimated that for every drop in one hPa (1 millibar) of pressure, the sea levels rise by approximately 0.4 inches (10 mm).
+It is estimated that for every drop in one hPa (1 millibar) of pressure, the sea level rises by approximately 0.4 inches (10 mm).

-(If you take into consideration that the normal air pressure at sea level is about 1013 millibar and that air pressure in a hurricane was measured as low as 882 millibars in 2005, the huge impact air pressure in hurricanes have on ocean levels speak for itself. )
+(If you take into consideration that the normal air pressure at sea level is about 1013 millibars and the pressure in a hurricane was measured as low as 882 millibars in 2005, the huge impact that air pressure in hurricanes has on ocean levels speaks for itself.)

-The high winds blowing in the direction of the shore contribute to the rise in sea levels as it causes a build-up of water in the direction the wind is blowing.
+The high winds blowing in the direction of the shore contribute to the rise in sea levels as they cause a build-up of water in the direction the wind is blowing.
 It also strengthens and drives the resulting high waves hitting the coast, forcing the water deeper inland.

 The results of storm surge can be devastating, especially during very strong hurricanes when waves of 15 – 20 feet or more can be generated.